Cheetham, Manchester: History

 Neolithic implements have been discovered at Cheetham Hill, implying human habitation 7–10,000 years ago.

-Though Cheetham is not mentioned in the Domesday Book of 1086 and does not appear in records until 1212, when it was documented to have been a thegnage estate comprising "a plough-land", with an annual rate of 1 mark payable by the tenant, Roger de Middleton, to King John of England.
+Cheetham is not mentioned in the Domesday Book of 1086 and does not appear in records until 1212, when it was documented to have been a thegnage estate comprising "a plough-land", with an annual rate of 1 mark payable by the tenant, Roger de Middleton, to King John of England.
 From the Middletons the estate of Cheetham passed to other families, including the Chethams and Pilkingtons.

 The Roman Catholic church of St Chad was opened in 1847.
 The Anglican churches as of 1955 were St Mark's (1794), St Luke's (1839), St John Evangelist's (Paley & Austin, 1871), St Alban's (J. S. Crowther); at that time there was also a Presbyterian chapel and nine synagogues.
 St Mark's Church was built in 1794; in 1855 the chancel was enlarged and in 1894 a tower was added.
 St Luke's Church is in a Victorian variant of the Perpendicular style.
 St John Evangelist's was designed by Paley & Austin and built at the expense of Lewis Loyd.
 St Alban's (1857–64) was designed by J. S. Crowther in a Gothic revival style influenced by French Gothic and is a good example of his work.

+A cemetery for the Wesleyan Methodist Church was established on Thomas Street in 1815.
+The Cheetham Hill Wesleyan Cemetery was closed to new burials in 1966 and fell into neglect.
+The land was sold to property developers in 2003 for the construction of a new Tesco superstore.
+Manchester City Council engaged contractors to exhume the remains of around 20,000 bodies to be re-interred in a mass grave in Bury.
+It was later reported that human remains were found at the Cheetham Hill building site and at a landfill site near Oldham.
+A memorial garden near the Tesco store has retained a small number of the Victorian gravestones.

 The synagogues of Cheetham included the Central Synagogue (1927–28), a synagogue which was originally a Methodist chapel (in the neo-Classical style), the Great Synagogue (built of stone and brick in 1857), the New Synagogue (1889) and the United Synagogue which was originally a Roman Catholic chapel.
 The New Synagogue was known as the Spanish and Portuguese Jews' Synagogue and after a period of disuse was converted into the Manchester Jewish Museum.
 By the early 20th century, the southern end of Cheetham had a large Jewish population, and nine synagogues.

 Joseph Holt's Brewery was established on Empire Street, Cheetham in 1860.
 Michael Marks was a Jewish immigrant who lived in Cheetham Hill with his family.
 He and Thomas Spencer opened the first Marks and Spencer store on Cheetham Hill Road in 1893.
 The business grew considerably over following years and in 1901 the company's first headquarters was built on Derby Street.